Thebuilderekes/Thebuilderekes/README.md

 * 🧑🏻‍💻Content creation on social media
 * 📷Photography

-### I'm looking forward to collaborating wtih with you on your projects.
+### I'm looking forward to collaborating with you on your projects.